Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 2:**
 Beneath the silver moon, our voices soar,
-Through silent whispers, always yearning for more.
+Through silent whispers, forever yearning for more.
 In the darkest hours, hope begins to gleam,
 Echoes of humanity, igniting every dream.

 **Chorus:**
 Echoes of humanity, echo through the night.
 Voices intertwine, embracing fading light.
-Echoes of humanity, reaching towards the stars,
+Echoes of humanity, reaching for the stars,
 Together we ascend, as the world moves on.

 **Bridge:**